-We’re well aware that the choice between threaded and unthreaded discussion is a deeply divisive one, with many articulate spokesmen on either side (be sure to read the comments on Jeff Atwood’s famous post about threading).
-Instead of saying “threading is better”, we’d prefer to say that threading (or perhaps ‘structured discussion’) may be best for some applications.
-We think that an annotated web is one of them.
+We’re well aware that the choice between threaded and unthreaded discussion is a deeply divisive one, with many articulate spokespeople on both sides.
+Jeff Atwood’s famous post about threading (which also references Joel Spolsky’s article on Building Communities with Software) is perhaps the most well known argument against it (but be sure to read the comments at the end in counterpoint).
+Instead of simply arguing that ‘threading is better’, full stop, I’d prefer to say that threading (or perhaps ‘structured discussion’) may be best for some applications.
+An annotated web is one of them.

 First, lets review Jeff’s arguments against threading: